DenysHorshcov/DenysHorshcov/README.md

 ## About me 👇

 I'm a young data scientist passionate about machine learning and everything related to it.
 I currently study at Taras Shevchenko National University of Kyiv.
-I've been programming since my teenage years.
 Over time, I’ve explored game development, web, and mobile apps — but machine learning is what I love the most.

-I enjoy discovering hidden insights in large datasets, building dashboards, training models, and creating projects that are useful both for myself and others.

-### 🧠 I’m currently learning

-- Data Science
-- Data Analysis
-- Machine Learning (ML)
-- Natural Language Processing (NLP)
-- Neural Networks
-- Large Language Models (LLMs)

 ## Languages
 <p align="left">